 Baby poop stains, lost socks, and whites turning grey are just part of the laundry battle we often face daily and just don’t need!

 So to make life just a little easier here are some top tips to win the battle once and for all.

 Make White Clothes Whiter

 Do your white socks look grubby no matter how many times they´re washed? or what about your T-shirts do they tend to go grey?

 Here are three ways to get your whites gleaming again!

 - Dissolve 5 aspirin in hot water and leave your whites to soak in the solution for a few hours.
 Then wash as normal.

 - Add a cup of white vinegar to your washing machine’s rinse cycle.

-- Soak your whites in a solution of 4 liters water and 180g bicarbonate of soda for a few hours, then wash as normal.
+- Soak your whites in a solution of 4 liters water and 1 cup of bicarbonate of soda for a few hours, then wash as normal.

 Once you´ve soaked, and washed the items, leave out to dry in direct sunlight.

 Blacker Blacks and Darker Darks